How to Accelerate the Electrification of Buildings in the Midwest

 Projects like these are becoming more feasible as the economics of electrification continue to improve.

-A 2018 Rocky Mountain Institute study modeled the costs of electric space and water heating to those of natural gas-fueled space and water heating, using assumptions based on four different cities, Houston, Oakland, Providence and Chicago, two of which are cold-winter cities.
-In all four, for new construction homes, installing a standard heat pump was cheaper than going with natural gas and a new air conditioning system on a 15-year net present value basis.
+A 2018 Rocky Mountain Institute study modeled the costs of electric space and water heating to those of natural-gas-fueled space and water heating, using assumptions based on four different cities, Houston, Oakland, Providence and Chicago, two of which are cold-winter cities.
+In all four, for new-construction homes, installing a standard heat pump was cheaper than going with natural gas and a new air conditioning system on a 15-year net present value basis.

 Retrofitting existing buildings with electric systems is, of course, a much bigger challenge.
 But changes to regulations can help retrofit projects get over the initial capital cost outlay.